 - 1. Vendor and its Personnel assigned to the project have the expertise, experience, ability, and licenses, if necessary, to perform the services in a diligent, timely and professional manner consistent with generally accepted industry standards; - 2.
 The services will be performed in a workmanlike manner consistent with generally-accepted industry standards of practice and appropriate for the purposes contemplated by the final Agreement; - 3. (i) Vendor owns all right, title, and interest in, or otherwise has full right and authority to permit the use of any Pre-Existing IP; (ii) to the best of Vendor's knowledge, the Pre-Existing IP does not infringe the rights of any third party, and use of the Pre-Existing IP as well as any of Vendor's intellectual property rights in connection with the applicable statement of work does not and will not violate the rights of any third parties; (iii) Vendor will comply with the terms and conditions of any licensing agreements which govern the use of third party materials; and (iv) Vendor will comply with all laws and regulations as they relate to the services and deliverables; and - 4.
 If any deliverable fails to conform to the standard specified above, Vendor, at its sole expense, will promptly correct the defective deliverable.
-This remedy is cumulative of any and all other remedies to which the State Bar may be entitled pursuant to the final Agreement and applicable law. - 5.
+This remedy is cumulative of any and all other remedies to which the State Bar may be entitled pursuant to the final Agreement and applicable law. - Vendor represents and warrants that it has deposited and will continue to deposit, as new versions are released, the Software source code into escrow pursuant to a software escrow agreement with a third party escrow agent.
+State Bar shall become a beneficiary under the agreement upon execution of the agreement.
+Vendor will pay all required fees under the software escrow agreement.
+State Bar will have the right to receive the source code of the Software licensed upon the occurrence of any of the release events specified in the software escrow agreement. - 6.
 Accessibility Standards.
-Vendor will meet certain disability accessibility standards as specified in "The State Bar of California Accessibility Standards in Procurement", as attached to the final Agreement. - 6.
+Vendor will meet certain disability accessibility standards as specified in "The State Bar of California Accessibility Standards in Procurement", as attached to the final Agreement. - 7.
 Inducement.
-The representations and warranties in the final Agreement are essential inducements on which the State Bar relies in awarding and performing under the final Agreement. - 7.
-Survival of Warranties.
+The representations and warranties in the final Agreement are essential inducements on which the State Bar relies in awarding and performing under the final Agreement.

+8. Survival of Warranties.
 Vendor's representations and warranties under the final Agreement will survive the termination or expiration of the Agreement and will remain in full force and effect throughout the useful life of the deliverables.